 My name is Dr Melody Watson or, sometimes, Melody Nova.

-I’m a historian, games designer, writer, poet, and activist.
+I’m a historian, games designer, writer, poet, editor and activist.
 I believe we can imagine new futures for the world, here and now, and that this gives us the power to make them real.

-My work is primarily in historical research and analogue games design (larp and tabletop) and poetry, but my portfolio extends to long-form writing, activism, and photography.
+My creative work is primarily in historical research and analogue games design (larp and tabletop) and poetry, but my portfolio extends to long-form writing, activism, and photography.
 I write about history, speculative fiction, gender, queerness, and role-playing games.
 My doctoral thesis focused on the late Cold War, and how it was navigated within media-political discourses.

 I’m interested in writing, reading, and talking about: bodies, language, identity, cities, cyberpunk, vulnerability, caring, horror, blood, communality and interdependence, queer relationships (especially among/between women), family, transformations, monsters, hive minds, cyborgs, robots, symbiosis, resistance, revolutions, looking after each other, discourse, and socialism.